 Promoting genomic research in Qatar is one of QGP’s main objectives.
-Towards this goal, and in partnership with the Qatar National Research Fund (QNRF), the main research funding agency in Qatar, a research funding program under the name Path towards Personalized Medicine (PPM) was launched in the year 2016 to encourage local researchers working in the genomics field.
+Towards this goal, and in partnership with the Qatar National Research Fund (QNRF), the main research funding agency in Qatar, a research funding program under the name Path towards Precision Medicine (PPM) was launched in the year 2016 to encourage local researchers working in the genomics field.
 Currently, PPM has launched its 3rd cycle.
 In parallel, the QGP Research Consortium (QGPRC) has been formed from over 90 local researchers along with their international collaborators to mine data coming from the thousands of genomes being sequenced.
 Realizing the importance of having the governing policies regulating genomic research in place, QGP worked closely with the Ministry of Public Health (MoPH) to draft a national policy providing guidelines on conducting genomic research in Qatar.
 The document constitutes an umbrella for all IRB committees looking into related projects in Qatar.

 Building local human capacity is another major goal for QGP.
 In this context, QGP initiated two graduate programs in collaboration with local universities, a Genetic Counseling MSc at Qatar University (QU) and a Genomic Medicine MSc/PhD program at Hamad Bin Khalifa University (HBKU).
 Such programs will help prepare a generation of health care professionals capable of moving the country into the age of precision medicine.
 In parallel, QGP regularly holds conferences, workshops and internships on various topics related to genomics and precision medicine.